9 Free Coaching Assessment Tools And Where To Find Them

 3 Reasons why you need Coaching Assessment Tools

-But if you’ve been coaching for a while, you also know that a lot of the work happens in between the sessions.
+But if you’ve been coaching for a while, you also know that a lot of the work happens in between sessions.

 So How Do You Know Which Coaching Assessment Tools to Use?

-As a coach, you should only use assessments that have been well researched and validated.
+As a coach, you should only use assessments that have been well-researched and validated.

-The other important thing to consider is whether the assessment is relevant to your goals set in the coaching process.
+The other important thing to consider is whether the assessment is relevant to the goals set in the coaching process.
 Is your client looking for a new, more fulfilling career?
 Do they have conflicts with their manager or their team members?

 If the work was done right then and there, they wouldn’t need you as a coach, right?
 This is the time to dig into how they can use this information to advance in their life and career.